meistercodes/brary/javascript/algorithms.md

 ## removeFromArray

-Create a function that removes an item from an array. _use rest syntax_
+Create a function that removes an item from an array.
+NOTE: use rest syntax!

 ```js
 const removeFromArray = function (...args) {